uhub/awesome-r/README.md

 * [berndbischl/parallelMap](https://github.com/berndbischl/parallelMap) - R package to interface some popular parallelization back-ends with a unified interface
 * [underthecurve/r-data-cleaning-tricks](https://github.com/underthecurve/r-data-cleaning-tricks) - Data Cleaning Tricks in R for Boston University's "Storytelling with Data" workshop
 * [rOpenGov/rtimes](https://github.com/rOpenGov/rtimes) - R wrapper for NYTimes API for government data - ABANDONED
-* [robjhyndman/fpp2-package](https://github.com/robjhyndman/fpp2-package) - All data sets required for the examples and exercises in the book "Forecasting: principles and practice" by Rob J Hyndman and George Athanasopoulos.
-All packages required to run the examples are also loaded.
 * [JustinMShea/wooldridge](https://github.com/JustinMShea/wooldridge) - The official R data package for "Introductory Econometrics: A Modern Approach".
 A vignette contains example models from each chapter.
 * [hiratake55/RForcecom](https://github.com/hiratake55/RForcecom) - RForcecom provides the connection to Force.com and Salesforce.com from R
 * [helske/seqHMM](https://github.com/helske/seqHMM) - Multivariate and Multichannel Discrete Hidden Markov Models for Categorical Sequences